jarviscanada/jarvis_data_eng_VinayNori/core_java/grep/README.md

 ## Performance Issue
-The performance issue with `JavaGrepImp` was dealing with Lists and looping through each individual peace causing the memory to get bloated due to creating an Object for each piece.
+The performance issue with `JavaGrepImp` was dealing with Lists and looping through each individual peace causing the heap memory to get bloated due to creating an Object for each piece and hence throwing an OutOfMemoryError exception..
-Lists occupy a lot of space in heap memory when its size becomes arbitrarily large and hence throwing an OutOfMemoryError exception.
-This was solved by using Streams were used instead of lists for the implementation enabling the application to process huge data with a small heap memory.
+This was solved by using Streams instead of lists enabling the application to process huge data with a small heap memory.

 # Testing
 Testing was done manually by creating files for output the test for certain cases that it could run against.